Modeling Text with Decision Forests using Categorical-Set Splits: Categorical-Set Splits

 Algorithm~\ref{algo:splitter} presents our proposed splitter for categorical-set features.
 To understand the algorithm, let us define its output first: a categorical-set split.
-Like splits on numerical features, a categorical-set split consists of an operator and a ``threshold.''
-We choose intersection as the operator and a fixed subset of the vocabulary as the threshold, or more appropriately, mask.
+Like splits on numerical features that compare a value with a threshold, a categorical-set split consists of an operator and a ``threshold.''
+We choose intersection as the operator and a fixed subset of the vocabulary as the threshold, or more appropriately, the mask.
 A split on a categorical-set feature is a test of whether its intersection with the mask is nonempty.
 The following definition formalizes this concept. \begin{definition} Given a vocabulary of possible terms $D$ and a categorical-set feature $X \subset D$, a Categorical-Set Split is the result of $X \cap M \neq \emptyset$, where $M \subset D$, a \emph{mask}, is a fixed set of terms associated with the split. \end{definition}

-The objective is then to construct a mask $M \subset D$ such that the split formulated above optimizes a split scoring function on a given set of training examples---a list of $n$ categorical-set feature values $\mathcal{X} = \{X_i\}_{i=1}^{n}$ with $X_i \subset D$, and their corresponding labels $\mathcal{Y} = \{y_i\}_{i=1}^{n}$.
+The objective of the splitter is then to learn a mask $M \subset D$ such that the split formulated above optimizes a scoring function on a given set of training examples---a list of $n$ categorical-set feature values $\mathcal{X} = \{X_i\}_{i=1}^{n}$ with $X_i \subset D$, and their corresponding labels $\mathcal{Y} = \{y_i\}_{i=1}^{n}$.
 We note that any scoring function may be used but typical examples are information gain for classification with Random Forests, and mean squared error for Gradient Boosted Decision Trees.

-Let us now describe how the algorithm constructs $M$.
-It first samples a random subset $\hat{D} \subset D$ with each term sampled independently with probability $p$, a hyperparameter that controls the stochasticity of the split. $M$ is then initialized to an empty set and, in an iterative process, accumulates one vocabulary term at a time such that the split score is maximized.
-The algorithm stops when no additional vocabulary term improves the score.
+Let us now describe how Algorithm~\ref{algo:splitter} constructs $M$.
+It first samples a random subset $\hat{D} \subset D$ with each term sampled independently with probability $p$, a hyperparameter that controls the stochasticity of the split.
+This step follows from the discussion in Section~\ref{sec:considerations} on the impact of splitters on generalization.
+In effect, through sampling, we aim to prevent the splitter from incorporating the entire vocabulary in a mask, as otherwise the resulting mask would severely overfit the training data.
+We examine the effect of hyperparameter $p$ later in this study.

+Now that we have down-sampled $D$ into $\hat{D}$, we initialize $M$ to the empty set and proceed iteratively as follows: In each iteration, the algorithm finds the vocabulary term from $\hat{D}$ that maximizes an arbitrary scoring function ($\textsc{score}(\cdot)$).
+That term is then added to the mask, $M$.
+This procedure continues until no additional vocabulary term improves the score.